alex-gamero/100-days-of-code/r1-log.md

 ### R1D42
 Today I did a general review of Linux, reviewed new topics in Java and PHP in web programming.

+### R1D43
+Today I made progress on some pending issues in web programming and databases.